 ExamsResults FAQs

-If you achieve a Bachelor’s, Masters, or Doctoral degree award, you must enrol for Graduation to receive your certificate.
-You must do this even if you do not wish to attend the ceremony.
+If you are awarded a Bachelor’s, Master’s, or Doctoral degree, you must enrol for graduation to receive your certificate.
+This is required even if you do not plan to attend the graduation ceremony.

-If your award is a Postgraduate Diploma you can choose to attend either the March or November ceremonies.
-Otherwise, your award will be conferred and sent out to you.
+If your award is a Postgraduate Diploma, you may choose to attend either the March or November graduation ceremony.
+If you do not attend, your award will be conferred and your certificate sent to you automatically.

-You do not need to enrol to graduate for any other award, this will be conferred and sent out to you.
+For all other awards, you do not need to enrol for Graduation.
+Your award will be conferred, and your certificate will be sent to you.

-Please ensure your personal details are up to date in Pegasus.
+Please make sure your personal details are up to date in Pegasus.

-As a student in academic suspension, you are not required to be in attendance.
-You are eligible to sit the examinations/assessments for the outstanding modules at the next available opportunity.
+If you are in academic suspension, you are not required to attend classes.
+However, you are eligible to sit examinations or assessments for your outstanding modules at the next available opportunity.

-You must register online via Pegasus; outstanding modules will be added to your student record.
-There is a one-off registration charge of £75 for academic suspension.
+You must complete online registration via Pegasus.
+Your outstanding modules will be added to your student record, and a one‑off registration fee of £75 applies for academic suspension.

-UK students may be eligible to apply for Registration with Attendance (RWA) which allows you to attend a reduced number of modules (credits) for the academic session.
-Further information on applying for Registration with Attendance can be found on the university website.
+UK students may be eligible to apply for Registration with Attendance, which allows you to attend a reduced number of modules (credits) during the academic year.
+Further information on Registration with Attendance is available on the University website.

-It may be that you have not met the academic requirements to qualify for your aimed award or to progress to the next stage of your programme.
+It may be that you have not met the academic requirements to qualify for your intended award or to progress to the next stage of your programme.

-In the first instance contact your academic department to discuss your options.
+In the first instance, contact your academic department to discuss your results and the options available to you.

 Where there are appropriate grounds, you may wish to request a review of the decision by submitting an appeal.